 There are a number of options you can go for to meet your photo editing needs.
-However, if you are just a beginner, aim for computers with such specs as Quad-core, 8 GB of RAM, 3GHz CPU and a small SSD storage.
-If you are a professional, then go for computer wit such specs as 16-32 GB RAM, 3.5-4 GHz CPU, 500GB SSD or more among other specs as stated in this post.
+However, if you are just a beginner, aim for computers with such specs as Quad-core, 8 GB of RAM, 3GHz CPU, and a small SSD storage.
+If you are a professional, then go for a computer with such specs as 16-32 GB RAM, 3.5-4 GHz CPU, 500GB SSD, or more among other specs as stated in this post.

 What laptop is best for photo editing?

-The best laptop to for photo editing is definitely the Apple Macbook Pro with Touchbar because it has some of the best specs that adequately support all photo editing needs.
-If you are looking for the bet=st all-round laptop, then this is the best option for you.
+The best laptop for photo editing is definitely the Apple Macbook Pro with Touchbar because it has some of the best specs that adequately support all photo editing needs.
+If you are looking for the best all-around laptop, then this is the best option for you.
 The laptop’s gorgeous screen will ensure that all your photos look amazing.